insanity54/nanowrimo2017_practice/storynotes.md

 ### Atomic Relegation

 Used to synthesize materials.
 Marth uses it to create a giant pickaxe, and the school's uniform.

+### Resonante Wave

+A basic projection which has hundreds of applications.
+Resonant Wave uses vibration to affect a target.
+Resonant Wave can create a sound when a target material vibrates fast enough to reach it's resonant frequency, or it can create heat as a result of target's accelerated particles.

 ### Pysical Translation